Delaware Court Records

 - Government Social agencies responsible for the rehabilitation of delinquent juveniles

-- Research agencies must use the information on the records purely for research purposes.
-The agency must also obtain a court order before accessing the records.
+- Research agencies must use the information in the records purely for research purposes.
+They must also obtain a court order before accessing the records.

 - Juvenile’s attorney